Where Do You Read The Meniscus Inside A Graduated Cylinder

 2. Use Proper Lighting:

-• Ensure that there is adequate lighting to clearly see the meniscus.
+• make sure there is adequate lighting to clearly see the meniscus.
 Backlighting can be particularly helpful, as it illuminates the liquid and makes the meniscus more visible.
 Avoid harsh glare, which can obscure the meniscus and make it difficult to read accurately.

 3. Choose the Right Graduated Cylinder: